Wuvist/sgx3000/proposal.typ

 4. Compare the average annualized return between the portfolios with REITs and without REITs.
    - Analysis the ability of REITs in diversification of risk.

-== 3.3 Low liquidity and risk
+== Low liquidity and risk
+We could consider index ETF in SGX(ES3) and US(SPY).
+Assuming they are representative of their market.

+Alternatively, we could also look at bank stocks (DBS for SGX and HSBC for HSI) as they are major stocks in many market.

+By comparing liquidity indicators: returns, trading volume and bid/ask spread; we could conduct correlation analysis between liquidity and risk.
+Thus, find out how's SGX's low liquidity impact its risk comparing with other markets.

-= 4.The development path of Singapore equity market.
+= The development path of SG equity market

-Major events of SGX in chronical order:
+SGX was formed on 1 December 1999 as a holding company, as a merge of three former exchange companies.

+Since then, the major events in SG equity market are:

-- S Chip 龙筹股 China-concept stocks on SGX
+- S Chip(龙筹股) China-concept stocks on SGX
   - 2010, 153 S Chip stocks
-- Peak at Oct 2007
+- Oct 2007: STI's historical peak at 3805.07
-- Asian Finacial Crisis
-- Global Financial Crisis
+- 2007-2008 Global Financial Crisis
+- Feb 2009: STI's 20 year low at 1594.87
 - 2015–2016 Chinese stock market turbulence
-- Covid-19
+- Dec 2019-Mar 2021: Covid-19
-- 2023 Top financial centre in APAC
+- 2023: SG overtake HK become Top 1 financial centre in APAC

+We would performance event analysis of Covid-19 to see how it impact SG equity market, and recovered with comparison to HANG SENG INDEX (HSI) and SPX.

-= 5.
-Simulated investment in Singapore equity market
+= Simulated investment in SG equity market

-- Select only active securities (set daily trading volumns threshold)
+We would analysis all 712 SGX securities's price history available from Yahoo Finance between 2000-01-01 and 2024-02-29.
+We evaluate analysis result from price history before 2024-01-01 and come out with few trading strategies.
+And then back test these strategies with data between 2024-01-01 and 2024-02-29.

+Steps for price history analysis:

-- Re-adjust prices by adding back dividends
+- Re-adjust history prices by adding back dividends
+- Group securities into industries
+- Analyze data of past 1/2/5/10/20 year:
+  - Recalculate alpha & beta in CAPM model for each security/industry
-- Set risk free interest rate to be 2.5% (interest rate of CPF ordinary account)
+    - Risk free yield: 2.5% (interest rate of CPF ordinary account)
-- Recalculate alpha / beta
-- Find from past data(Last 1/2/5/10/20 year):
-   - Best performing stock
-       - High alpha
-       - High beta
-       - etc
-   - Porfolio with lowest risk
+    - Market yield: SPDR Straits Times Index ETF(ES3)
-   - Find correlation among stocks
+  - Find correlation among securities: 1 days/ 5days(i.e. 1 week) lag
-      - 1 day lag
-      - 1 week lag
+- Manually evaluate the result
-- Manually evaluate results and propose different trading strategy
+- Propose different trading strategies(using metrics learned from class):
+  - Highest Jensen's alpha
+  - Highest Sharpe ratio / Treynor index
+  - Portfolio with lowest risk
+  - Buy & sell following major stocks, like DBS
+  - Forecast major stock using AR model
 - Back test with 2024 data

+All our data & analyze code are open sourced at: https://github.com/Wuvist/sgx3000

+= Conclusion

+Not for investment advise, our analysis shows that SGX could be an diversifying option for investors.